Giovani Bernard: 2016 season

 On June 8, 2016, Bernard signed a three-year, $15.5 million contract extension with the Bengals.

 On September 18, 2016, Bernard caught a career-high nine passes for 100 yards and a touchdown against the Pittsburgh Steelers, his second 100-plus receiving yard game and his sixth receiving touchdown of his career.
 In a Week 5 matchup against the Dallas Cowboys, he earned his first start of the season and finished the 28–14 loss with nine carries for 50 yards and six receptions for 46 yards.
 On October 23, 2016, Bernard ran for a season-high 80 yards on 17 carries and a touchdown against the Cleveland Browns.
 The following week, Bernard scored his third touchdown of the season and had 11 carries for 52 rushing yards and a touchdown in a 27–27 tie with the Washington Redskins.

 On November 20, 2016, Bernard suffered a torn ACL during a 16–12 loss to the Buffalo Bills and was placed on injured reserve, ending his season.
-He finished the 2016 season with 92 carries for 337 rushing yards and two touchdowns while also recording 39 receptions for 336 yards and a touchdown in ten games and two starts.
+He finished the 2016 season with 92 carries for 337 yards and two touchdowns to go along with 39 receptions for 336 yards and a touchdown in 10 games and two starts.

 2017 season

 In the 2017 offseason, the Bengals drafted Joe Mixon, adding another player to a crowded backfield.
 Bernard did not contribute as much on the ground but did have some solid production in the receiving game.
 In Weeks 3 and 4, he had consecutive games with a receiving touchdown.
-On Christmas Eve, against the Detroit Lions, he had 116 rushing yards, one rushing touchdown, seven receptions, and 52 receiving yards.
+On Christmas Eve, against the Detroit Lions, he had 116 rushing yards and a touchdown to go along with seven receptions for 52 yards.
 On December 4, Bernard was hit by Steelers linebacker Ryan Shazier; the hit left Shazier with a spinal contusion that ultimately led to his premature retirement from the NFL.
-Overall, in the 2017 season, he had 458 rushing yards, two rushing touchdowns, 43 receptions, 389 receiving yards, and two receiving touchdowns.
+Overall, in the 2017 season, Bernard had 105 carries for 458 yards and two touchdowns to go along with 43 receptions for 389 yards and two touchdowns.

 2018 season

 Bernard started the 2018 season as the backup to Mixon.
-In Week 3 against the Carolina Panthers, he recorded 61 rushing yards and a rushing touchdown.
-The following week, he recorded 25 carries for 69 rushing yards and two rushing touchdowns against the Atlanta Falcons.
-Overall, he finished the 2018 season with 211 rushing yards, three rushing touchdowns, and 35 receptions for 218 receiving yards.
+In Week 3 against the Carolina Panthers, he rushed for 61 yards and a touchdown.
+The following week, he recorded 25 carries for 69 yards and two touchdowns against the Atlanta Falcons.
+Overall, he finished the 2018 season with 56 carries for 211 yards and three touchdowns to go along with 35 receptions for 218 yards.

 2019 season

 On September 3, 2019, the Bengals signed Bernard to a two-year, $10.3 million contract extension.

-In a limited role behind Joe Mixon, Bernard totaled 53 carries for 170 rushing yards and 30 receptions for 234 receiving yards on the 2019 season.
+In a limited role behind Joe Mixon, Bernard totaled 53 carries for 170 yards and 30 receptions for 234 yards on the 2019 season.